 This Green Juice Recipe is packed with kale, pear, cantaloupe, peach and ginger.
 Loaded with fruits and veggies, this juice is healthy and delicious!

-I’m 36 weeks pregnant and my green juice fast is going quite well – I’m down 40 lbs!
-Just kidding.
-Truth be told – I recently watched a fabulous documentary called Fat, Sick and Nearly Dead.
+Truth be told – I recently watched a fabulous documentary called Fat, Sick, and Nearly Dead.
 It was extremely fascinating and I highly recommend the movie.
 Am I going to go on a green juice diet while growing a human?
 No. Did it inspire my trip to the farmer’s market the following morning?
 You betcha!

-Why make green juice?
-Fruits and vegetables are full of micronutrients which fight all sorts of diseases (heart disease, diabetes, cancer, etc.).
+Fruits and vegetables are full of micronutrients that fight all sorts of diseases (heart disease, diabetes, cancer, etc.).
 When you cook fruits and vegetables (or buy them in a processed form such as canned soup or frozen entrees), you lose a portion of these micronutrients.
-Juice is 100% raw, pure fruit and vegetable allowing you to fill your stomach with powerful antioxidants in a more direct form.
+The juice is 100% raw, pure fruit and vegetable allowing you to fill your stomach with powerful antioxidants in a more direct form.

 It also makes you feel less guilty after a day of consuming an ungodly amount of chocolate chip cookies and chocolate walnut brownies.
 At least that’s what a friend told me….